History, tourist information, and nearby accommodation

 Seeing the castle again, I was awe-struck; I'd forgotten just what an impressive and imposing fortress this is.
 There is so much to see, it can easily take several hours to explore everything.
 But if you are in a hurry, here a few of my favourite parts:

 - The Great Tower - it isn't called great for nothing; this striking keep is practically a castle in itself.
 Climb to the top of the tower and look straight down into the moat far below, or out across the surrounding countryside.
 Wow.

 - The Cellars - Made to hold some 500 casks of wine.

-- The South tower - seen from outside the moat, this castellated tower and bridge is impressive enough to be the main castle entrance, but its 'just' a secondary approach to the inner courtyard.
+- The South tower - seen from outside the moat, this castellated tower and bridge are impressive enough to be the main castle entrance, but it is just' a secondary approach to the inner courtyard.

 - Worn but still beautiful carvings high on the walls are all that remains of the long gallery.
 If the carvings are anything to go by, it must have been a very impressive gallery indeed.

 About Raglan Castle

 Location: Off the A40 eastbound (no right turn westbound, proceed to the next roundabout and turn around)

 Phone: 01291 690228